b1ueskydragon/ssh-td-transfer/README.md

 ### Process

-1. Lookup with sh in ssh server
+1. Lookup trigger file(flag) with sh in ssh server
-2. If tragger file(flag) was found, run digdag
+2. If trigger was found, run digdag
 3. Embulk would be invoked by digdag sh command
 4. Embulk helps data processing(加工) and data transfer(転送)